Edge-coloring problems with forbidden patterns and planted colors: Introduction

 Most of the known results concerning edge-coloring problems with forbidden patterns are in fact restricted to the case where the obstructions are monochromatic cliques (or at least 3-connected graphs), or the case where the obstructions are monochromatic cycles.
 Ours is the only complexity result with mixed obstructions, also considering non-monochromatic obstructions.
-As an example of a consequence of our result, we obtain the following refinement of the theorem by Burr~\cite{Burr} that $\Col\big(\structure{K}^{(1)}_n,\structure{K}^{(2)}_n\big)$ is NP-hard for all $n\geq 3$: \begin{corollary} For $n\geq 3$, the monochromatic $\structure{K}_n$ problem is NP-hard on $\structure{K}_{n+1}$-free graphs. \end{corollary}
+As an example of a consequence of our result, we obtain the following refinement of the theorem of Burr~\cite{Burr} that $\Col\big(\structure{K}^{(1)}_n,\structure{K}^{(2)}_n\big)$ is NP-hard for all $n\geq 3$: \begin{corollary} For $n\geq 3$, the monochromatic $\structure{K}_n$ problem is NP-hard on $\structure{K}_{n+1}$-free graphs. \end{corollary}

-Indeed, this problem is up to a trivial reduction the same as $\Col(\family F)$ where $\family F$ contains the monochromatic colorings of $\structure{K}_n$, as well as all possible colorings of $\structure{K}_{n+1}$.
-The hardness of this problem is then a consequence of \Cref{thm:main-application}.
-The strategy of the proof is to show that for families $\family F$ as in~\Cref{thm:main-application}, one can construct colored determiners and other types of gadgets introduced in Ramsey theory under the name of \emph{signal senders} by Burr, Erd\H{o}s, and Lov\'asz~\cite{BurrErdosLovasz}.
+The most technical part of the proof of~\Cref{thm:main} is the reduction from $\Ext(\mathcal F)$ to $\Col(\mathcal F)$ in \Cref{sec:infinite_csp,section:coldet}.
+It combines the model-theoretic approach of~\cite{MMSNPjournal} with the Ramsey-theoretic results of~\cite{NESETRIL1976243,HAN2015457}.
+We show that, for families $\family F$ as in~\Cref{thm:main}, one can construct color-determiners and other types of gadgets introduced in Ramsey theory under the name of \emph{signal senders} by Burr, Erd\H{o}s, and Lov\'asz~\cite{BurrErdosLovasz}.
 The existence of such gadgets has been confirmed in numerous cases involving monochromatic obstructions and very simple graphs (see~\cite{BurrNesetrilRoedl,RoedlSiggers,BoyadzhiyskaLesgourgues} for papers dedicated to the construction of such gadgets).
-Our result is also a contribution towards the study of such gadgets in the setting of homomorphically forbidden graphs, and proving their existence is the technical core of the present paper; these results can be found in~\Cref{sec:gadgets}.
+Our result is also a contribution towards the study of such gadgets in the setting of homomorphically forbidden graphs, and proving their existence is the core of the present paper.

-\paragraph*{Inexpressibility results} Finally, we investigate the question of separation between the logics MMSNP and GMSNP, whose definable classes are of the form $\Col(\family F)$ for vertex-colored and edge-colored families of structures, respectively.
-It is already known that there exist families of edge-colored \emph{structures} $\family F$ for which $\Col(\family F)$ is not equal to $\Col(\family G)$ for \emph{any} family of \emph{vertex-}colored structures.
-This is for example proved via a detour to ontology-mediated queries in~\cite[Theorem 3.10, Theorem 4.2]{OBDA}.
-However, there does not seem to be a general understanding of such families $\family F$ and to our knowledge, no separating example was hitherto known for graphs.